Home » History Notes » Doctrine of Lapse

-Doctrine of Lapse, Meaning, History, Features and Impacts
+Doctrine of Lapse, History, Features and Impacts

 Doctrine of Lapse

-Doctrine of Lapse History
+History of Doctrine of Lapse

 At the time of its receipt, the East India Company possessed royal regulatory jurisdiction over vast areas of the continent.
 The company took over the prestigious lands of Satara (1848), Bhagat (1850), Jaitpur and Sambalpur (1849), Udaipur (Chhattisgarh) (1852), Nagpur (1854), Jhansi (1853), Tore and Arcot (1853) under the assumption of a pass (1855).
 Oudh (1856) was added under the Doctrine of Lapse, as is typical.
-However, as far as anyone can tell, ruler Dalhousie held on to it misgovernance.
+However, as far as anyone can tell, ruler Dalhousie held on to its misgovernance.

 By arguing that the monarch was not governing efficiently, this type of thought helped the company earn about 4,000,000 pounds extra in profit each year.
 Hatred erupted among several facets of Indian society as a result of the East India Company’s growing influence, especially among disbanded warriors who fueled the evicted governments during the 1857 Indian Rebellion, also known as the Sepoy Mutiny.
 The philosophy was abandoned in 1858 by the new British Viceroy of India, whose authority exceeded that of the East India Company.

-By putting into practise a “policy of slip by,” the East India Company took over the August province of Kittur, which was represented by Queen Chennamma, in 1824.
+By putting into practice a “policy of slip by,” the East India Company took over the August province of Kittur, which was represented by Queen Chennamma, in 1824.
 Lord Dalhousie may not have actually created it in 1848, but by documenting it, he may have given it legal status.
-Dalhousie’s extensions and the concept of pass were questioned by the majority of India’s powerful rulers.
+Dalhousie’s extensions and the concept of the pass were questioned by the majority of India’s powerful rulers.

-Doctrine of Lapse Features
+Key Features of Doctrine of Lapse

-Doctrine of Lapse Effects
+Annexed States under Doctrine of Lapse

 Satara 1848